baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 Container mode requires port mapping, allowing external access to the container, the configuration item is the `ports` field in the main program configuration file.

 As mentioned above, when the Hub Module starts, it will open ports 1883, 8883 and 8080 at the same time, which are used for TCP, SSL, WS (Websocket) protocol.
-Then we will use MQTTBOX and MQTT.fx as MQTT client to check the connection between MQTT client and Baetyl.
+Then we will use MQTTBox and MQTT.fx as MQTT client to check the connection between MQTT client and Baetyl.

 **TCP Connection Test**